modiimedia/InsuranceSmart/content/_index.md

 banner_heading: Providing Secure Insurance Solutions For Texas Residents Since 2005
 banner_text: "We are an Independent Insurance Agency whose mission is to provide quality service and exceptional value in the insurance markets we serve.
-We provide coverage you need, at a price you can afford. \n\n\n\nWe specializing in Medicare helping seniors transitioning to Medicare and also provide Life, Health, Long-term Care, Final Expense Coverage, as well as Fixed Indexed Annuities.
-These Secure Financial Products are designed to Protect and Grow Your Nest Egg, Offering Fixed and Indexed Returns with Guaranteed Income Solutions, and No A Loss Guarantee, so you can Retire in Confidence! \n\n\nLet us know how we can serve you!"
+We provide coverage you need, at a price you can afford. \n\n\n\nWe Specialize in Medicare helping seniors transitioning to Medicare and also provide Life, Health, Long-term Care, Final Expense Coverage, as well as Fixed Indexed Annuities.
+These Secure Financial Products are designed to Protect and Grow Your Nest Egg, with both Fixed and Indexed Returns, a variety of Guaranteed Income Solutions, and No-Loss-Guarantee so you can Retire in Confidence! \n\n\nLet us know how we can serve you!"
 banner_media:
   video_type: youtube